limpyd/redis-limpyd/doc/collections.rst

 The result of a call to the ``collection`` is lazy.
 The query is only sent to ``Redis`` when data is really needed, to display or do computation with them.

-By default, a collection returns a list of primary keys for all the matching objects, but you can sort them, retrieve only a part, and/or directly get full instances instead of primary keys.
+By default, a collection yields a list of primary keys for all the matching objects, but you can sort them, retrieve only a part, and/or directly get full instances instead of primary keys.
+In each case, you'll get a generator, not a list.

 We will explain Filtering_, Sorting_, Slicing_, Instantiating_, Indexing_, and Laziness_ below, based on this example: